tenacityteam/tenacity/BUILDING.md

 To override the default triplet, set the `TENACITY_TRIPLET_OVERRIDE` variable to the triplet you want to use.
-For example, if you're on Linux and want to use the `x64-linux-dynamic` triplet, you would export the following:
+For example, if you're on Linux and want to use the `x64-linux-dynamic` triplet, export the following:

 ```
 export TENACITY_TRIPLET_OVERRIDE=x64-linux-dynamic